p0n1/epub_to_audiobook/README.md

 python epub_to_audiobook.py <input_file> <output_folder> [--voice_name <voice_name>] [--language <language>]
 ```

 - `<input_file>`: Path to the EPUB file.
 - `<output_folder>`: Path to the output folder, where the audiobook files will be saved.
 - `--voice_name`: (Optional) Voice name for the Text-to-Speech service (default: en-US-GuyNeural).
 For Chinese ebooks, use zh-CN-YunyeNeural.
 - `--language`: (Optional) Language for the Text-to-Speech service (default: en-US).
+- `--preview`: (Optional) Enable preview mode.
+The script will not convert the text to speech.
+Instead, it will print the chapter index and titles.
+You can check the chapter details before sending out requests.

 Example: